Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: ACKNOWLEDGMENTS

 The policy returns $(\mu, \sigma)$ and action $a_t$ is obtained by taking the hyperbolic tangent: $tanh(x)$, where $x \sim \mathcal{N}(\mu, \sigma^2)$ as shown in Figure~\ref{fig:policy_network}.
-The action in the $3D$ navigation environments is a $1$ dimensional continuous action $[-1, 1]$ corresponding to the angle of the steering wheel of the simulated vehicle for the specific time step $t$, for each time step is simply $30 \times a_t$.
+The output action in the $3D$ navigation environments is a $1$ dimensional continuous action in $[-1, 1]$ corresponding to the angle of the steering wheel of the simulated vehicle for the specific time step $t$, and is fed into the environment as $30 \times a_t$.
+During evaluation, the mean of the distribution is chosen as the action.
 The $Q$ network architecture as shown in Figure~\ref{fig:q_network} is almost identical to the policy network, except it also concatenates $a_t$ along with the state vector obtained from the image encoder, the action passed through some linear layers with ReLU activation before concatenation.
-The termination function $\beta$ has the same architecture like that of the $Q$ value networks followed by a sigmoid function.
-For the Riverraid environment, we use the exact same architecture as in the DQN~\cite{mnih2013playing} with identical policy and $Q$ networks.
-Since this a discrete action space, for the purposes of training the network, we make use of the soft actor critic for discrete action setting~\cite{christodoulou2019soft}.
+The termination function $\beta$ has the same architecture as that of the $Q$ value networks followed by a sigmoid function.
+For the Riverraid environment we use the exact same architecture as in the DQN~\cite{mnih2013playing} with identical policy and $Q$ networks.
+Since this a discrete action space, for the purposes of training the network, we make use of the soft actor critic for discrete action setting \cite{christodoulou2019soft}.

+The observation for Duckietown is in the form of an RGB image of size $160\times120\times3$.
+We preprocess this image by converting it into grayscale and cropping it to size $90\times160$.
+Image encoder is modified considering input size.
+Here kernel size for $3^{rd}$ 2D conv layer changed to 2 from 3 and seven 1D conv layers are considered by adding 1 more layer.
+The action is a 1-dimensional continuous action corresponding to the direction of steering.
+The final module of our policy network is the \textit{tanh} activation function, whose output is scaled by $5$ and given as input action to the environment.
+For this environment, even during evaluation after the options are all trained, the actions are sampled from the normal distribution parameterized by the outputs of the policy network.

-For the implementation of the soft option critic, we made use of shared networks with an additional parameter $o_t$, which is the one-hot vector representation of the option selected at the time.
-As with action $a_t$, the one-hot vector $o_t$ is also passed through a similar network before being concatenated with the state vector.
+For the implementation of the soft option critic, we made use of shared networks with an additional parameter $o_t$, which is the one hot vector representation of the option selected at the time.
+As with action $a_t$, the one hot vector $o_t$ is also passed through a similar network before being concatenated with the state vector.